yimaj9/yimaj9/README.md

 - 👋 Hi, I’m @yimaj
 - 👀 I’m interested in overall tech💻
-- 🌱 I finished frontend development
+- 🌱 Trying to master Java script
 - 📫 How to reach me yimajrahas@gmail.com
 -